techreturners/js_coding_exercises/README.md

 If you look inside the **challenges** directory you will find a file of functions to implement.

-To understand how these functions work, take a look in the corresponding test file where the desired functionality is described and reading the accompanying "docs" provided.
+To understand how these functions work, take a look in the corresponding test file where the desired functionality is described and read the accompanying "docs" provided.
 The doc files include handy tips and information to expand your learning.

 To run the tests, run